Sign up

 • Significantly greater mean reduction in edema volume(64.6% vs. 27.7%) and mean improvements in LYMQOL

-Stanley G Rockson, Pat W. Whitworth, Andrea Cooper, Sarah Kania, Heidi Karnofel, Michelle Nguyen, Kristin Shadduck, Phyllis Gingerich, Jane Armer,
+Stanley G Rockson, Pat W. Whitworth, Andrea Cooper, Sarah Kania, Heidi Karnofel, Michelle Nguyen, Kristin Shadduck, Phyllis Gingerich, Jane Armer, Journal of Vascular Surgery.
+2022 https://doi.org/10.1016/j.jvsv.2022.06.016

-4 Tigris
+4 TIGRIS

-Near-IR Lymphofluoroscopy for Evaluation of Upper Extremity Lymphoedema using a Non-Pneumatic Active Compression Device
+Near-IR Lymphofluoroscopy for Evaluation of Upper Extremity Lymphoedema using a Non-Pneumatic Active Compression Device (TIGRIS)

-Dung Nguyen, Peter Deptula, Halley Darrach, Victoria Posternak, Hui He
+Dung Nguyen, Peter Deptula, Halley Darrach, Victoria Posternak, Hui He Stanford Medicine Symposia and in preparation for publication

-5 Tiber
+5 TIBER

-A Non-Randomized, Open-Label Study of the Safety and Effectiveness of a Novel Non-Pneumatic Compression Device (NPCD) for Lower Limb Lymphedema
+A Non-Randomized, Open-Label Study of the Safety and Effectiveness of a Novel Non-Pneumatic Compression Device (NPCD) for Lower Limb Lymphedema (TIBER)

 • After 3 months of use, subjects had improvement in overall QoL compared with baseline (p<0.05)